danny-bit/udacity_mlops_deploy/README.md

 ```
 .github/workflows/python-package.yml
 ```
-As basic steps pytest and flake8 linter are run if a new commit is pushed.
+As basic steps pytest and flake8 are run automatically, when a new commit is pushed.

 ### Continous deployment
-The heroku app is configured to deploy the model to production if the continous integration succeedes.
+The heroku app is configured to deploy the model to production if the continous integration succeeds.
 You can see the app in action here: [Heroku app](https://udacity-ml-devops-ged.herokuapp.com/)

 ### Rubric files